fluxninja/aperture/docs/content/get-started/playground/playground.md

 - Each service simulates an artificial workload by taking a few milliseconds to reply to a request.
 - The _Flux Meter_ is configured on `service3`.
 The _Flux Meter_ helps monitor
-  service-level health signals such as latency, which are used in the Latency Gradient policy.
+  service-level health signals such as latency, which are used in the basic service protection policy.
 - Concurrency Limiter and Rate Limiter are configured on `service1`.
 That's, when the `service3` is overloaded, load shedding happens on `service1`.